uGeek/dk/README.md

 ```
 How to use: dockerc [OPTIONS]

 dockerc              -> Menu to create a saved container
 dockerc n            -> Save a new docker
+dockerc i            -> Images
-dockerc ls          -> Dockers that are running and their ports
+dockerc c, ls        -> Dockers that are running and their ports
-dockerc ls -a       -> All available Dockers
+dockerc c -a, ls -a  -> All available Dockers
 dockerc -h, --help   -> Help

-dockerc v0.5 03/30/2020
+dockerc v0.7 03/30/2020
   Copyright (C) 2020 Angel. uGeek
   ugeekpodcast@gmail.com
+You have new mail.
 ```

 ## Contact